 A Delicious Quick & Easy Midweek Sauce for Spaghetti

-Last night my youngest daughter was at a meeting for young entrepreneurs and my wife had to work late.
-My oldest daughter was prepping for her SATs with a tutor and I knew she would be hungry when she finished.
+Last night, my youngest daughter was at a meeting for young entrepreneurs, and my wife had to work late.
+My oldest daughter was preparing for her SATs with a tutor, and I knew she would be hungry when she finished.
 I didn't have anything planned, so I whipped up this simple tomato caper sauce to serve with a package of fresh spaghetti pasta left over from a dinner party this weekend.

 Pseudo Puttanesca Sauce

-This recipe is very similar to one of my all time favorite pasta sauces called Puttanesca and I'm very surprised I don't have a recipe for it on my website but I will remedy that soon.
+This recipe is very similar to one of my all-time favorite pasta sauces called Puttanesca, and I'm very surprised I don't have a recipe for it on my website, but I will remedy that soon.
 When I was single, I prepared pasta with Puttanesa sauce a lot.

-I used half a pound of fresh spaghetti but dried would be fine, it just takes a little longer to cook.
-I also used a can of whole plum tomatoes but diced tomatoes or a favorite jar of commercial marinara sauce would work, too.
+I used half a pound of fresh spaghetti, but dried would be fine; it just takes a little longer to cook.
+I also used a can of whole plum tomatoes, but diced tomatoes or a favorite jar of commercial marinara sauce would work, too.

-Olives - the recipe says 8 to 12 black olives but I don't mean the canned Mission variety from California although they would work in a pinch.
-I prefer you try something with a little more flavor like Kalamata, Alfonsos or Black Greek varieties.
+Olives - the recipe says 8 to 12 black olives, but I don't mean the canned Mission variety from California, although they would work in a pinch.
+I prefer you try something with a little more flavor, like Kalamata, Alfonsos, or Black Greek varieties.

 Easy to Double Up

 I made this dish for the two of us, but you could easily double up on the ingredient amounts so it can serve 4 with some leftover sauce.
 We also had some leftover garlic bread from the weekend that I threw into the oven to warm up, and it was a good accompaniment.

 The photo above is not my photo and is not a photo of the dish I prepared last night.
 For some reason, I didn't break out my camera while making it.